Euan Aitken

-He previously played for the St. George Illawarra Dragons and the New Zealand Warriors in the National Rugby League and has played for the Prime Minister's XIII and Country NSW.
+He previously played for the Dolphins, the St. George Illawarra Dragons and the New Zealand Warriors in the National Rugby League, and the Australian Prime Minister's XIII and Country New South Wales rugby league team at representative level.

 Background

 Aitken was born in Pambula, New South Wales, Australia.
 He is of Scottish descent through his paternal grandfather, Andrew, Latvian descent through his paternal grandmother, Regina, and Polish descent through his paternal grandmother's mother.

 He played his junior rugby league for the Merimbula-Pambula Bulldogs and Shellharbour Sharks.
 He was then signed by the St. George Illawarra Dragons.

 Playing career

 Early career

 In 2013 and 2014, Aitken played for the St. George Illawarra Dragons' NYC team.
 In September and October 2013, he played for the Australian Schoolboys.
 On 28 April 2014, he was named to play for the New South Wales under-20s team to play Queensland, but had to pull out due to injury.
 On 18 October 2014, he played for the Junior Kangaroos against the Junior Kiwis.
 At the end of 2014, he was named the Dragons' NYC Player of the Year.
 In 2015, he moved on to the Dragons' New South Wales Cup team, Illawarra Cutters.